-2. Overtime for Nonexempt Employees:

-Overtime for nonexempt employees (as defined in Article 1 Section E(3)) shall mean hours worked in excess of forty (40) hours in an established consecutive 7-day work period.
+Section 4.2.
+Overtime for Nonexempt positions.
+Overtime shall mean hours worked in excess of 40 hours in an established consecutive 7-day work period.
 Used sick leave, vacation and holidays shall count toward hours worked for the purpose of calculating overtime.
 Effective the first day of the first full pay period after ratification of this Agreement by both parties, compensatory time shall count toward hours worked for the purpose of calculating overtime.
-Compensation for overtime shall be as set forth in subsections (a) through (h) of this section.